cad435/StealthburnerFullUSBPD/README.md

 Alternatives are rare, as I try to find IC's which are not overly complicated and requires loads of loads of external components.
 I suspect more IC's of manufacturers like INJOINIC or WCH to slowly get those "one in a package" IC's for PD.

 Possible Candidates:
 + IP5389 which essentially combines the Buck converter and PD-source into one IC (but those chips are only available on taobao, seems like INJOINIC - for some unknown reason - successfully prevented them to reach European & USA market)
 + IP2716.

+**Update 2023-09-22:**
+After a lot of debugging, one is working completely - The toolhead itself.
+The Gerbers I have are usable on first try.
+However some improvements were made for the next version.

+The feeder presents itself pretty challenging.
+The FE1.1 used as a USB-Hub on that board is turning itself off when current for heating is drawn - I have no Idea why, but I suspect an EMI-Problem.
+Also, I recently learned, that with my setup, the store-bought USB-Hub (which also utilizes a FE1.1) have its trouble with klipper.
+For everything else it works fine.
+Therefore I made the decision to completely omit the on-board USB-Hub and make a single "Power-Infuser" board.
+It will take a single USB-Signal as well as 24V Power in and will provide USB2.0 Data and PD on the other side.
+No integrated hub.
+The Diagram is updated